nikHowlett/Attend-O/Pods/HexColors/README.md

 [Marius Landwehr](https://github.com/mRs-) [@mariusLAN](https://twitter.com/mariusLAN)

 ##License
-HexColors is available underthe MIT license.
+HexColors is available under the MIT license.
 See the LICENSE file for more info.